kvmper/Syle-OS/README.md

-# Syle OS - The worst OS you will ever see
+# Syle OS - Experimental branch

 ### Current tasks:
 - Organize the code and split it into multiple files